Embraer E-Jet family: Production

+On 8 September 2025, Embraer delivered the 1,900th E-Jet, an E190-E2 to Virgin Australia Regional Airlines.
+The aircraft features a special "1900th E-Jet" decal below the cabin windows.

-E-Jets Second Generation
+E-Jets second generation

 In November 2011, Embraer announced that it would develop revamped versions of the E-Jet to be called the E-Jet E2 family.
 The new jets would feature improved engines that would be more fuel efficient and take advantage of new technologies.
 Beyond the new engines, the E2 family would also feature new wings, improved avionics, and other improvements to the aircraft.
 The move came amid a period of high global fuel costs and better positions Embraer as competitors introduced new and more fuel efficient jets, including the Mitsubishi Regional Jet.
 The new aircraft family also includes a much larger variant, the E195-E2 capable of carrying between 120 and 146 passengers.
 This jet better positions Embraer against the competing Airbus A220 aircraft.
 The PW1000G was previously selected for use on competing aircraft.

 In January 2013, Embraer selected the Pratt & Whitney PW1000G geared turbofan engine to power the E2 family.

 On 28 February 2018, The E190-E2 received its type certificate from the ANAC, FAA and EASA.
 It was scheduled to enter service in the second quarter of 2018.

 Design

 The Embraer E-Jet family is composed of two main commercial families and a business jet variant.
-The smaller E170 and E175 make up the base model aircraft, while the E190 and E195 are stretched versions, being powered by different engines and furnished with larger wing, horizontal stabilizer and landing gear structures.
+The smaller E170 and E175 make up the base model aircraft, while the E190 and E195 are stretched versions, being powered by different engines and furnished with larger wing, horizontal stabilizer, and landing gear structures.
 From the onset, the E-Jet had been designed to be stretched.
 The E170 and E175 share 95% commonality, as do the E190 and E195; the two families share near 89% commonality, maintaining identical fuselage cross-sections and avionics fitouts.
 The E190 and E195 possess capacities similar to the initial versions of the McDonnell Douglas DC-9 and Boeing 737.
 All members of the E-Jet family are available in baseline, long range (LR), and advanced range (AR) models, the latter being intended for long routes with limited passenger numbers.

 The smaller members of the E-Jet family are powered by the General Electric CF34-8E turbofan engine, each capable of generating up to 14,500 lbf of thrust, while the stretched aircraft are outfitted with the more powerful General Electric CF34-10E, capable of producing a maximum of 20,360 lbf thrust.
 These engines have been designed to minimise noise and emission outputs, exceeding the requirements established by the International Civil Aviation Organization; the relatively low acoustic signature has enabled the E-Jet to be operated from airports that have imposed strict noise restrictions, such as London City Airport.
 The type is also equipped with winglets that reduce fuel burn and thereby improve operational efficiency.